Taken from the Truth and Reconciliation Plenary during Summit 2018

 A significant factor in the success of PrEP in BC is its availability – it’s fully covered and relatively barrier-free.
 If you are at risk, and you can find a doctor or nurse practitioner to prescribe it, you can get it.
 This is making a huge difference in BC’s response to HIV, especially compared with other provinces.
 Which begs the question, ‘if access and availability of PrEP are the secrets to success, why aren’t more Indigenous people on it?’
 Especially since it’s been free and accessible for those with Non-Insured Health Benefits (NIHB) since 2016 (two full years before the universal program in BC).

 That’s right – two years before anyone else had government funded PrEP, Indigenous people had access.
 Yet, only a handful of Indigenous people got on it.
-In 2018 alone, almost 500 Indigenous people contracted HIV in Canada.
+An estimated 500 Indigenous people in Canada contracted HIV between 2016 and 2018.
 Many of them could have benefited from PrEP, but either didn’t know about it or didn’t know they could access it free of charge.

 CBRC and other organizations in the HIV movement missed an important opportunity, and the result is one that is all too familiar to Indigenous people.
 While we were busy demanding PrEP for all, we failed to recognize and promote the access already available to Indigenous people.
 It’s sobering to think how many infections among Indigenous people since 2016 that could have been prevented, if we had done our jobs better.